ManishBastola/HeartDisease/README.md

 ## How to Load the Model and Use It

-If you've saved the trained model as `model.pkl` or `model.joblib`, you can load and use it like this:
+If you've saved the trained model as `model.pkl`, you can load and use it like this:

 ### Example with `pickle`:
 ```python